 Annual True-Ups.
-Among other things, each servicing agreement will require the servicer to file adjustment requests at least annually.
-For more information on the true-up process, please refer to "CenterPoint Houston's Financing Order--True-Ups."
-These adjustment requests are based on actual collected transition charges and updated assumptions by the servicer as to projected future usage of electricity by retail electric customers, expected delinquencies and write-offs and future payments and expenses relating to the transition property and the transition bonds.
+Among other things, each servicing agreement will require the servicer to file adjustment requests annually and, if necessary, semi-annually to ensure the expected recovery of amounts sufficient to provide timely payment of principal and interest on the related series of transition bonds.
+For more information on the true-up process, please refer to "CenterPoint Houston's Financing Order-Statutorily Guaranteed True-Ups."
+These adjustment requests are based on actual collected transition charges and updated assumptions by the servicer as to projected future usage of electricity by retail electric customers, expected delinquencies and write-offs and future payments and expenses relating to the applicable transition property and the related series of transition bonds.
 The servicer agrees to calculate these adjustments to result in:

-- the transition bond balance equaling the projected transition bond balance and the aggregate reimbursement amount due and owing for the preceding calendar year to any retail electric provider, - the amount on deposit in the overcollateralization subaccount equaling the scheduled overcollateralization level, - the replenishment of any amounts drawn from the capital subaccount, - amortization of the remaining outstanding principal amount in accordance with the target amortization schedule and payment of interest when due, - the servicer's reconciliation of past overpayments and underpayments by any retail electric provider of transition charges arising out of the retail electric provider's right to hold back certain payments of transition charges in expectation of future write-offs from customers who do not pay their electric bills, and - the servicer's recovery of any interest paid to a retail electric provider arising out of a dispute between the servicer and such retail electric provider in which the servicer's claim to the funds in dispute was not clearly unfounded.
+- the transition bond balance equaling the projected transition bond balance and the aggregate reimbursement amount due and owing for the preceding calendar year to any retail electric provider, - the replenishment of any amounts drawn from the related capital subaccount, - amortization of the remaining outstanding principal amount in accordance with the expected amortization schedule and payment of interest when due, - the servicer's reconciliation of past overpayments and underpayments by any retail electric provider of transition charges arising out of the retail electric provider's right to hold back certain payments of transition charges in expectation of future write-offs from customers who do not pay their electric bills, and - the servicer's recovery of any interest paid to a retail electric provider arising out of a dispute between the servicer and such retail electric provider in which the servicer's claim to the funds in dispute was not clearly unfounded.

-In addition to filing requests for adjustments to the transition charges, the servicer may be required in some years to file a request to adjust the allocation of the transition charges among the transition charge classes, according to the methodology set forth in the tariff established by the Texas commission.
+In addition to filing requests for adjustments to the related transition charges, the servicer may be required in some years to file a request to adjust the allocation of the related transition charges among the transition charge classes, according to the methodology set forth in the tariff established by the Texas commission.

 In each servicing agreement, the servicer will agree to file adjustment requests on each calculation date for us as specified in the servicing agreement.
 In accordance with the applicable financing order, the Texas commission has 15 days to approve the adjustments.
 Any adjustment to the allocation of transition charges must be filed with the Texas commission at least 90 days before the date the proposed adjustment will become effective.
 The Texas commission must enter a final order by the proposed adjustment date stated in the filing.
 The adjustments to the transition charges are expected to occur on each adjustment date.
-Adjustments to the transition charges will cease with respect to each series on the final adjustment date specified in the prospectus supplement for that series.
+Adjustments to the transition charges will cease with respect to each series of transition bonds on the final adjustment date specified in the prospectus supplement for that series.